 - All handouts must be submitted in legible PDF format to SYTAR Conference Manager by May 18 so they can be uploaded to the conference website by June 1.
 You will work with your session co-chairs to coordinate submission.

 Want more details on submission content?

-We are pleased to acknowledge the continued support of Matthew Taylor, PT, PhD, C-IAYT, former president of IAYT, and originator of the CIC sessions, for his continued support and leadership in developing these sessions.
-We also wish to acknowledge Tom Peterson of Thunderheadworks.com for his insight and advice for using Liberated Structures.
-Tom is now the new IAYT Communications Consultant.
+We are pleased to acknowledge the continued support of Matthew Taylor, PT, PhD, C-IAYT, former president of IAYT's board of directors and originator of the CIC sessions, for his continued support and leadership in developing this programming.